 Although it is difficult to prevent black widows, Cook’s perimeter service is usually sufficient to eliminate black widow spiders from around your home or structure.
 Cook’s Pest Control offers expert treatment for the control of Black Widow spiders and our pest management professionals are thoroughly trained to address our Black Widow issues.

 - All spiders are eight-legged, and they can enter a home in a variety of ways: on clothing, through cracks under doors, and more.

-- Most spiders can’t harm people, except for a few species like the brown recluse and black widow.
+- Although some bites may hurt, most spiders can’t seriously harm people, except for a few species present in the U.S. like the brown recluse and black widow.

 - A Cook’s professional knows how to spot and control all types.